 How Box E-Signature Works

-Box’s decision to integrate with SignRequest—or offer e-signatures is a no-brainer.
+Box’s decision to integrate with SignRequest, or offer e-signatures in the first place, is a no-brainer.

 Plus, the whole point of the platform is to store files and folders that are usually part and parcel of such transactions.
 After adding e-signatures, the company can now finalize transactions through e-signatures within the platform in addition to hosting the content.

 Box Sign is a pretty straightforward functionality.
 You can embed Box Sign into your website and custom applications, followed by uploading documents and signatures, which is then encrypted to create a unique hash.
 It’s this unique hash that keeps the whole process secure.

 But until Box Sign is available, you can integrate with SignRequest directly to create legally binding digital signatures and import templates via cloud-based services.
 There are also several ofter e-signature software that can be integrated with Box.
 We’ll discuss this in more detail in a bit.